 Page 3 – “exem gwoat” APR 30 2021

 The third page is all about vowels.
 I made a separate glyph shape for each vowel and dropped the letter “u” from my alphabet.
 I haven’t decided if I want to pursue making an entirely constructed language or keep it more asemic.
-I suppose I could pursue both in the future!
+I suppose I could try both in the future!

 The written results look different on page 3 compared to pages 1 & 2, and it’s easier to find a “word” in the manuscript when you can identify the vowel shapes.
 I had fun generating a bunch of pages using this code, it’s just so beautiful!
 But this was my favorite one, so it is the official “Page 3.”